-If you are interested in applying for our service dog program please send us an email firstname.lastname@example.org requesting an application.
-Please let us know if you have a dog or need us to help you locate a pup to be your service dog.
+If you are interested in applying for our Service Dog program please send us an email firstname.lastname@example.org requesting an application.
+Please let us know if you have a dog or need us to help you locate a pup to be trained as your Service Dog.

 What’s the cost?

 We offer 3 options: Pending approval of your application: Train your own pup, temperament tested and trained to be a Service Dog under MAP direction. $35.00 per session, 12 to 18 months approximately once a week.
 Help locate a dog, temperament tested, trained under MAP direction; or MAP will obtain a pup, and either raise it/train and place it: $1500 for veterans or $2500 for civilians.

 We can set up a payment plan with a deposit if applicable.

 How do I get approval on an application?

 The application must be completely filled out.
 The executive director will review the application to ensure the applicant is compliant with the ADA requirements; and a home check will be conducted.

 Why use Michael's Angel Paws vs other services?